A Smooth, Shallow Cut

 About the Author:

-Denise Howard Long’s fiction has appeared in Blue Monday Review, Kentucky Review, Burrow Press Review, and elsewhere.
-Her short story "Recuerdos Olvidados" was a finalist in Midwestern Gothic's 2016 Lake Prize and her story "Where It's Buried" placed first in the Five on the Fifth Annual Short Story Contest.
-In addition to working as a copy editor and fact checker, she also serves as production editor for Carve magazine.
+Denise Howard Long's short fiction has appeared in Pithead Chapel, Journal of the Compressed Creative Arts, The Tishman Review, The Evansville Review, and elsewhere.
+Her short story "Recuerdos Olvidados" was runner-up for the Larry Brown Short Story Award, and her story "Where It's Buried" won Five on the Fifth's Annual Short Story Contest in 2016.
 Denise lives in Nebraska, with her husband and two young sons.

 About the Artist: